Postdoctoral Scientist - Neurodegeneration

 University of Kentucky, Sanders-Brown Center on Aging

-A postdoctoral scientist position is available immediately at the University of Kentucky, Lexington, in the Sanders-Brown Center on Aging.
-The successful candidate will benefit from an experienced mentor, a stimulating and collaborative research environment, and an organized training plan.
+The successful candidate will benefit from an experienced mentor, a stimulating and collaborative research environment, and an organized training plan to propel his or her future career goals.
+There are ample opportunities for scientific growth, career enhancement, and development into an independent investigator in academia, industry, or other career paths.
 Although the project is currently funded by NIH, an integral part of postdoctoral training is the process of preparing a research proposal and writing a fellowship application, so postdocs are encouraged to apply for external funding when possible.
-Recent postdocs in the lab have been successful at obtaining NIH-funded F32 and K99/R00 awards, which provide recognition for both the fellow and the Center on Aging.
+Postdocs will also be eligible for applying to our Center’s T32 training program, which focuses on diseases of the aging brain.
+Moreover, postdocs from the lab have a consistent track record for obtaining NIH-funded F32 and K99/R00 awards, which provides recognition for both the fellow and the Center on Aging.

 Ph.D. or M.D./Ph.D. in an area relevant to pharmacology or neuroscience.
 Must have excellent interpersonal, organizational, verbal and written communication skills, a solid publication record, and appropriate experience.
-Preference will be given to individuals with experience in one of the following areas: inducible conditional knockout mouse models, mouse neuropathology and behavior, primary glia/neuron cell culture, gene expression profiling, pharmacological modulation of glia signaling pathways.
+Preference will be given to individuals with experience in one of the following areas: inducible conditional knockout mouse models, mouse neuropathology and behavior, primary glia/neuron cell culture, gene-expression profiling, or pharmacological modulation of glia signaling pathways.

 Prior experience in AD, TBI, or related neurological disease research is also desirable.